 The quantization settings do not need to be kept static.
 Instead, the quantization settings may be adjusted within a picture as a function of the geometric position.
 If local adjustment is used, a description of the adjustment scheme shall be provided in the descriptive document submission.

 Pre-processing may be used to perform a projection mapping operation, and post-filtering may be used to perform an inverse projection mapping operation.
 The projection mapping algorithms may allow dynamic changes within a sequence if an automatic selection algorithm is used.
 The same projection mapping operation and inverse projection mapping operation shall be used for all test sequences in the test case.
-If projection mapping is used, a description of the projection mapping technique shall be provided in the descriptive document submission.
-Respondents are asked to provide information regarding at least: (i) the coded resolution of the projection map, (ii) the use of padding and blending, (iii) the use of global rotation, (iv) the use of multi-pass projection mapping, and (v) PSNR values comparing each test sequence to the result of applying the projection mapping algorithm and then converting this result back to the equirectangular projection format without compression.
+If a projection mapping is used, a description of the projection mapping technique shall be provided in the descriptive document submission.
+Respondents are asked to provide information regarding at least: (i) the coded resolution of the projection map, (ii) the use of padding and blending, (iii) the use of global rotation, (iv) the use of multi-pass projection mapping, and (v) E2E WS-PSNR values comparing each test sequence to the result of applying the projection mapping algorithm and then converting this result back to the equirectangular projection format without compression.
+The coded resolution, defined as the number of samples provided as input to the encoder, shall be the same for all rate points in all sequences with the same original, spatial resolution.

 Post-processing after decoding of seam artifacts near discontinuous edges is permitted in submissions, but must be fully described.
-If post-processing of seam artifacts is performed, the post-processed pictures are used in cross-format and end-to-end objective metrics.
+If post-processing of seam artifacts is performed, the post-processed pictures are used end-to-end objective metrics.

-Decoder and/or projection format conversion binaries of submissions for Class 360 must decode and/or projection format convert each bitstream to a 4:2:0 YUV file of the same resolution as the input sequence, either 8192×4096 or 6144x3072.
-For subjective evaluation, a viewport using a previously undisclosed viewpath per sequence will be extracted from this decoded video using the 360Lib tool.
+Decoder and/or projection format conversion binaries of submissions for Class 360 must decode and/or projection format convert each bitstream to a 4:2:0 YUV file of the same resolution as the input sequence, either 8192×4096 or 6144×3072.
+For subjective evaluation, a viewport using a previously undisclosed view path per sequence will be extracted from this decoded video using the 360Lib tool.
+The viewport will be generated by rectilinear projection using bilinear interpolation filters.
+The viewport will have a field of view of 78.1×49.1 degrees and a resolution of 1920×1080.
+The viewport will use progressive scanning and 4:2:0 colour sampling with 8 bits per sample.

 Anchors